 For a trusted company that uses zero animal products and never uses animals for testing, check out Spotlight Oral Care.
 Their Mouthwash for Decay is just one of many vegan oral hygiene products they offer, and it's definitely a worthy member of their family.

 They also offer Mouthwash for Whitening which is also vegan but contains hydrogen peroxide as the active whitening ingredient.
-All of their mouth rinses are alcohol-free, cruelty-free, eco-friendly, but they do contain fluoride.
+All of their mouth rinses are alcohol-free, cruelty-free, and eco-friendly, but they do contain fluoride.

-The flavour of the two options is a lovely fresh mint that, looking at the reviews people seem to love.
+The flavour of the two options is a lovely fresh mint that, looking at the reviews, people seem to love.
 Basically, you have the option between mouthwash for teeth whitening, or mouthwash for decay, depending on your needs.

 Of course, one thing that is common across all of Spotlight Oral Care's products is that they are all 100% vegan.